wacuuu/workload-collocation-agent/docs/allocation.rst

 ^^^^^^^
 **Experimental** support for cpu pinning:

-- requires specific isolator for Mesos
+- requires specific isolator `cpuset` enabled for Mesos,
 - may conflict with ``cpu manager`` feature in Kubernetes

 TODO: example configuration